qgis/QGIS-Documentation/source/user_manual/working_with_vector/vector_properties.rst

 **Point displacement**

-The point displacement renderer is only available, if you load the Displacement plugin in the QGIS Plugin Manager.
-It offers to visualize all features of a point layer, even if they have the same location.
+The point displacement renderer offers to visualize all features of a point layer, even if they have the same location.
 To do this, the symbols of the points are placed on a displacement circle around a center symbol.